BearAtSki/Scripts-for-pyWinContext/README.md

 )

 :foundDigits
-:: Debugging: Display extracted digits echo Debug: Digits extracted: %digits%
+:: Display extracted digits
+echo Digits extracted: %digits%

 :: Count the number of digits
-echo Debug: Counting digits... set /a maxDigits=0 for /l %%i in (0,1,255) do (
+echo Counting digits...
+set /a maxDigits=0
+for /l %%i in (0,1,255) do (
     set "char=!digits:~%%i,1!"